Revisiting the tree edit distance and its backtracing: A tutorial: The Dynamic Programming Algorithm

 This concludes our description of the edit distance itself.
-However, in many situations it is not only interesting to know the size of the edit distance, but also which mapping (and which edit script) corresponds to the edit distance.
+However, in many situations it is not only interesting to know the tree edit distance, but also which mapping (and which edit script) corresponds to the edit distance.
 This is the topic of \emph{backtracing}.